 Junior Cycle comprises the first three years of post primary education.
-Our students study the following core examination subjects;

 Irish, English, Mathematics, Classics, History, Geography, Music, Science and Chinese.
 They also choose one option from each of the following lines: